Smart Justice Revolution: A Spirit & Place Event

 Bloomington, Indiana 47405

-The College Democrats at Indiana University will host the ACLU of Indiana for a Speaking Freely panel on the "Fighting for Rights in the Statehouse."
+The ACLU of Indiana will hold a Speaking Freely panel on the "Fighting for Rights in the Statehouse."
 The panel will discuss current bills in the Indiana Statehouse, how they impact Hoosiers' rights and what students can do to take action.
 The panel will focus on criminal justice reform, hate crimes legislation, repro rights, immigration rights and lgbtq rights.

 - Jeannine Bell, IU Maurer Law Professor